neodaoist/createsmart/README.md

 Web3 offers creators many new opportunities to monetize and distribute their work.
 But there is still a high barrier of entry for those new to the space.

 ## ⚗️ Product Vision
 Create Smart is a mobile-first, free trial NFT mint app, built with Web3 beginners in mind.
-Our vision is to help onboard the next 1 million creators to Web3, with a gasless first-time UX and an easy-to-understand metrics dashboard.
+Our vision is to help onboard the next 1 million creators to Web3, with a gasless first-time UX and easy-to-understand metrics dashboard.

 #### 🎥 [Demo Video](https://www.youtube.com/watch?v=6SLzQm2mHBk)
 #### 💻 [Live Prototype](http://createsmart.art/)